-Zoo Animals On The Menu As Venezuelans Starve
+Pets on the Menu as Venezuelans Starve

 BAD HAMBRE

-Zoo Animals On The Menu As Venezuelans Starve
+Pets on the Menu as Venezuelans Starve

 Many Venezuelans can no longer afford beef or chicken.
 The government tried to make them eat rabbits.
 But no. Some invade zoos to carve up buffalo and horses.
 And many go hungry.